peakhunt/cam_server/README.md

 The main purpose of this project is to demonstrate how to use camera on linux and show that it shouldn't be any complicated.

 ## prerequisites
-this S/W depends on libgd.
-to build property
+this S/W depends on libgd for image processing. to build property

  sudo apt install libgd-dev